First Responders: Being a Hero Carries a Heavy Cost – There is Support Available Just for Them

 “To take care of others, responders must be feeling well and thinking clearly,” reports the Centers for Disease Control and Prevention (CDC).

-The federal agency offers educational tools and tips on how first responders can combat burnout and recognize signs of secondary traumatic stress.
+The federal agency offers educational tools and tips on how first responders can combat burnout and recognize secondary traumatic stress signs.
 Some of these include the following:

-- Develop a “buddy system” for first responders in a disaster situation, which includes monitoring each other’s stress, workload and safety
+- Develop a “buddy system” for first responders in a disaster situation, which provides for monitoring each other’s anxiety and safety

 - Limit working hours to 12-hour shifts or less